krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 PKINIT options
 --------------

-* pkinit identity syntax
-* pkinit krb5.conf options

-.. note:: The following are pkinit-specific options.
-Note that these
+.. note:: The following are PKINIT-specific options.
+These values may
-          values may be specified in [libdefaults] as global defaults, or within a realm-specific subsection of [libdefaults], or may be specified as realm-specific values in the [realms] section.
-Also note that a realm-specific value over-rides, does not add to, a generic [libdefaults] specification.
+          be specified in [libdefaults] as global defaults, or within a realm-specific subsection of [libdefaults], or may be specified as realm-specific values in the [realms] section.
+          A realm-specific value overrides, not adds to, a generic [libdefaults] specification.
 The search order is:

-1. realm-specific subsection of [libdefaults] :
+1. realm-specific subsection of [libdefaults]:

     ::

        [libdefaults]